containers/buildah/docs/buildah-build.1.md

 **--pull**

-When the flag is enabled or set explicitly to `true` (with *--pull=true*), attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist or the image is newer than the one in storage.
-Raise an error if the image is not in any listed registry and is not present locally.
+When the *--pull* flag is enabled or set explicitly to `true` (with *--pull=true*), attempt to pull the latest versions of base and SBOM scanner images from the registries listed in registries.conf if a local base or SBOM scanner image does not exist or the image in the registry is newer than the one in local storage.
+Raise an error if the base or SBOM scanner image is not in any listed registry and is not present locally.

-If the flag is disabled (with *--pull=false*), do not pull the image from the registry, use only the local version.
-Raise an error if the image is not present locally.
+If the flag is disabled (with *--pull=false*), do not pull base and SBOM scanner images from registries, use only local versions.
+Raise an error if a base or SBOM scanner image is not present locally.

-If the pull flag is set to `always` (with *--pull=always*), pull the image from the first registry it is found in as listed in registries.conf.
-Raise an error if not found in the registries, even if the image is present locally.
+If the pull flag is set to `always` (with *--pull=always*), pull base and SBOM scanner images from the registries listed in registries.conf.
+Raise an error if a base or SBOM scanner image is not found in the registries, even if an image with the same name is present locally.

-If the pull flag is set to `missing` (with *--pull=missing*), pull the image only if it could not be found in the local containers storage.
+If the pull flag is set to `missing` (with *--pull=missing*), pull base and SBOM scanner images only if they could not be found in the local containers storage.
 Raise an error if no image could be found and the pull fails.

-If the pull flag is set to `never` (with *--pull=never*), Do not pull the image from the registry, use only the local version.
+If the pull flag is set to `never` (with *--pull=never*), do not pull base and SBOM scanner images from registries, use only the local versions.
 Raise an error if the image is not present locally.

 Defaults to *true*.